 - Scientifically Speaking: Tips for Preparing and Delivering Scientific Talks and Using Visual Aids.
 Courtesy of the Oceanography Society 1995

-- Writing Your Thesis – Dr. Ian Bird
+- Writing a Thesis – Dr. Ian Bird

-- Writing and Presenting Your Thesis or Dissertation – courtesy of S. Joseph Levine, PhD, Michigan State University (original text at http://www.LearnerAssociates.net)
+- Writing and Preparing Your Thesis Dissertation – courtesy of S. Joseph Levine, PhD, Michigan State University (original text at http://www.LearnerAssociates.net)

-- How To Write A Dissertation or Bedtime Reading For People Who Do Not Have Time To Sleep – courtesy of Purdue University
+- Guidance – How To Write A Dissertation – courtesy of Purdue University

 - UW-Madison Graduate School PhD Thesis Preparation Guidelines